SaranjeetKaur/reproducible-analysis-targets/README.md

 ## Meetup details

-This session will be presented at the Warwick R User Group meetup at the University of Warwick on Dec 5, 2024.
+This session was presented at the Warwick R User Group meetup at the University of Warwick on Dec 5, 2024.